A Catalog of First-Order Electroweak Phase Transitions in the Standard Model Effective Field Theory: Phenomenology

 There have been several candidate temperatures in the literature for the phase transition temperature $T_{*}$.
 The modern view suggests using the percolation temperature $T_{p}$, which is the temperature at which approximately two-thirds of the observable universe is in the broken phase.
 For further discussion of the phase transition temperature, see~\cite{Athron:2022mmm, Athron:2023rfq}.
 Though we expect the correct definition of the phase transition temperature to be important for accurately determining the GW spectrum, the details will not be important for our purposes.
 We simply note that some potentials of the catalog arise through supercooling, and hence those cases necessitates using a definition of $T_{*}$ that can capture supercooling.\footnote{As is discussed in~\cite{Athron:2022mmm}, using the nucleation temperature---the temperature at which one expects one bubble per Hubble volume---is not sensible in cases with strong supercooling.}

 The phase transition strength $\alpha$ plays a key role in determining the energy budget of GWs in the plasma.
 Many measures of this strength are discussed in~\cite{Athron:2023xlk}, including using the pressure difference, the trace anomaly, or the pseudotrace anomaly~\cite{Giese:2020rtr, Giese:2020znk}---with the pseudotrace anomaly being the most accurate choice, though a bit more complicated to calculate.
 Luckily for our case, the difference between the trace anomaly and the pseudotrace anomaly arises beyond leading order~\cite{Tenkanen:2022tly}, and hence we can use the trace anomaly to estimate the size of $\alpha$.
-The definition of $\alpha$ is then
+The definition of $\alpha$ is then the trace anomaly divided by $3w$, where $w$ is the enthalpy density, which for a bag model equation of state satisfies $w=(4/3)\rho$, where $\rho=T \partial p/\partial T$ is the energy density and $p$ is the pressure.
+We then have (using $V_4=T V_3$)

-where $p_{\mathrm{sym}}\sim T^4$ is the pressure in the symmetric phase, and $\Delta$ denotes the difference between the symmetric and broken phases: $\Delta X = X_{\mathrm{sym}}-X_{\mathrm{bro}}$.
+where $p_{\mathrm{sym}}\sim T^4$ is the pressure in the symmetric phase and $\Delta$ denotes the difference between the symmetric and broken phases: $\Delta X = X_{\mathrm{sym}}-X_{\mathrm{bro}}$.

 The inverse duration of the phase transition can be calculated from the temperature dependence of the nucleation rate~\cite{Caprini:2019egz}

 where the nucleation rate is calculated using the framework of thermal escape, described in section~\ref{sec:framework}.